 Betty Joan McDowell, 88, of Eldora, left this world to be with her Lord and Savior on Saturday, February 6, 2021.
-A memorial service to remember and celebrate Betty’s life will be held in the Spring of 2021.
+A memorial service to remember and celebrate Betty’s life will be held on Friday, August 13, 2021 from 5:00 p.m. until 8:00 p.m. at the First Baptist Church in Eldora, Iowa.
 The family asks that in lieu of flowers, memorials may be directed to First Baptist Church in Eldora.
 Messages of condolences may be left at www.abelsfuneralhomes.com.

 Betty Joan McDowell (Lamoreaux) was born on September 27, 1932, in Eastland Texas.
 She would go on to attend Marshalltown High School, graduating with the class of 1950.
 Betty would attend William Penn University where she majored in education and graduated with the class of 1954; it was during her schooling that she met the love of her life, Raymond Arthur McDowell; the two would go on to be married at the William Penn Chapel.
 It wasn’t long after they were married that Raymond entered the service and was stationed in Arizona; Tombstone, Arizona would be the first location that Betty taught at, and her passion and love for teaching would only grow through the years.
 Betty and Raymond would make their way back to Iowa where Raymond would farm the family farm and Betty continued her teaching career which totaled 61 years.